directory-pipeline

 4. Precision upgrade: bounding boxes per entry

-The default --extract path gives each entry a canvas URI pointing to its page.
+The default pipeline run path gives each entry a canvas URI pointing to its page.
 Adding Surya OCR and alignment upgrades every canvas_fragment to a #xywh= bounding box — the exact line on the page.

-# Then optionally review and correct unmatched lines:
+# Then optionally review and correct unmatched lines in a browser UI

 5. Geocoding and maps